-And we made the decision to -- to only have 8 I think that was significant, even though 9 one funeral.
-Deidre was leaving, and wanted to leave, and that's why she 10 got killed, I had to think about who was left here on earth 11 and how hard it would be for two funerals for the 12 community.
-And I -- I suppose that's the first step that I 13 took towards forgiveness and I don't think again Charlotte 14 made that decision.
-15 the murder, suicide, anger, pain, anger pain, tears, tears, and more tears.
+And we made the decision to -- to only have 8 9 one funeral.
+I think that was significant, even though Deidre was leaving, and wanted to leave, and that's why she 10 got killed, I had to think about who was left here on earth 11 12 and how hard it would be for two funerals for the community.
+And I -- I suppose that's the first step that I 13 14 took towards forgiveness and I don't think again Charlotte 15 made that decision.